2026 SUMMER INTENSIVE

 Emergent Artist Scholarship

-FOUR full merit based Emergent Artist Scholarships will be awarded to artists of the global marjority, including but not limited to Black and African American, Asian, Hispanic and Latino/a/x, Native Hawaiian or Other Pacific Islander, American Indian, or Alaska Native, Middle Eastern or North African, and multiracial.
+The Emergent Artist Scholarship is a full merit based award given to artists of the global majority (including but not limited to Black and African American, Asian, Hispanic and Latino/a/x, Native Hawaiian or Other Pacific Islander, American Indian, or Alaska Native, Middle Eastern or North African, and multiracial) to support their emerging or established dance training and/or career.

-Applications with close on May 22nd.
-Apllicants will hear back by May 27th.
+Applications close on May 22nd.
+Applicants will hear back by June 1st.

 Work Study Scholarship

-Applications with close on May 22nd.
-Apllicants will hear back by May 27th.
+Applications close on May 22nd.
+Applicants will hear back by June 1st.

 Financial Aid & Payment Plans